microprediction/monteprediction/TFRO.md

 ### If you are interested in persuing a microprediction strategy at your firm
 You should.
 It is a lot easier than it was when I wrote my book.
 We can talk.

-### If you want an extra 20bps per year
+### If you want an extra 20-40bps per year
 ... through some portfolio optimization that is entirely novel and unpublished, I can provide the algorithm via API and Python tools for evaluating it easily.
 How sneaky is it?
 Very.
 It is a cunning cunning plan my Lord, using a cunning cunning algorithm I wrote years ago and recently repurposed.
 It is so very cunning it is even more devlishly cunning than unifying the two major schools of portfolio theory in a mathematical insight (I should know I'm the one who did that, see[pdf](https://arxiv.org/abs/2411.05807)).
 I've tested this new, cunning cunning algorithm against thousands of time-series and on opinionated and unopinionated portfolios.
 I'm in talks to create a new index.
 But I can *probably* enhance your opinionated portfolios as a final step by making extremely defensive use of dependency information.

-I'm quoting 20bps because that's the actual long term result, probably, not an exaggerated claim.
+I'm quoting a modest gain because that's on the order of likely actual long term results, probably, not an exaggerated claim.
 If that doesn't sound like a lot, you are not a likely customer for this and that's cool.

 ### If you have questions about Crunch
 Or Mid+One in particular, see [discord](https://discord.gg/NuqJTcYQ2J) and look for the midone channels.